The Future of Commerce

 Conversational Shopping Agents

-- Full Stack Sales Assistants: Even across omnichannel platforms, sales assistants can better search, recommend, and explain various products/services to potential customers.
-Beyond traditional chatbots, shopping agents that have unique windows into a person’s particular taste, needs, and personal life can complete unique shopping tasks (what meals should I make this week and what are the groceries I need?)
+- Full Stack Sales Assistants: Even across omnichannel platforms, sales assistants can better search, inspire, recommend, and explain various products/services to potential customers.
+Beyond traditional chatbots, shopping agents that have a unique windows into a person’s particular taste, needs, and personal life can complete unique shopping tasks (what meals should I make this week and what are the groceries I need?).
 As underlying infrastructure improves, we expect to see agents become more capable in reasoning, optimize thousands of variables, and fully execute multi-step workflows on behalf of clients.
-We also expect voice to be a popular mode of interaction with AI and traditional interaction channels to be reimagined.

 New Era of Advertising and SEO